 - Transformers: Revenge of the Fallen Mikaela grabs and squishes Sam's face after he's revealed to have survived the hit he took from Megatron when trying to bring the Matrix to Optimus.

-- In the live action adaptation of Hoot, Roy's cheek is squeezed against the window of his school buss by a bully.
+- In the live action adaptation of Hoot, Roy's cheek is squeezed against the window of his school bus by a bully.

-- In Johnny English Strikes Again, Johnnie and his partner's faces are squeezed against the car window from the inside when Johnnie accidentally inflates the rubber dinghy inside the car.
+- In Johnny English Strikes Again, Johnny and his partner's faces are squeezed against the car window from the inside when Johnny accidentally inflates the rubber dinghy inside the car.